 By Dr. Angelina Riopel

-We are what we eat, but we are also what we do not eliminate!
-Proper elimination of toxins and waste is as important as the food and nutrients that we take in.
-When we are constipated the toxins from the stool become reabsorbed and recycle through the body.
+Getting to the root of constipation begins with understanding what causes constipation and how dietary choices impact our digestive health.
+When we are constipated the toxins from the stool become reabsorbed and recycled through the body.
 Improper elimination of waste can lead to inflammation, chronic digestive concerns, allergies, skin rashes, eczema, fatigue as well as many other symptoms.
+Adopting natural ways to help constipation, such as increasing fiber intake and regular exercise, can promote smoother digestive processes and prevent the reabsorption of toxins.

 What is a Normal Bowel Movement?